soazcomms/soazcomms.github.io/README.md

 ### Step 1
 SQM/TESS raw data are uploaded to DSNdata/NEW.
-This process may be manual (e.g. SQMs w/o internet) or automatic (we are working on this step).
+This process may be manual (e.g. SQMs w/o internet) or automatic using a Raspberry Pi 4B.
 The files are labeled with the site and sensor name, DSNnnn-U_SiteName_yy-sss.dat where:
 * nnn is a site sequence number
 * U is the type of the unit, S (T) for SQM (TESS)
 * SiteName describes the site